Territorial Army (Malaysia): Security force

 The security force element within the Territorial Army originates from the former Askar Kerahan Jalan Raya Timur–Barat, which was later designated as the 300-series infantry battalions.
 These battalions were subsequently absorbed into the Border Regiment following its establishment in 2008.

 In 2009, the Malaysian government sought to reinstate the security force function within the Territorial Army.
 This function was previously represented by the Critical Target Unit (Unit Sasaran Penting), which has since been upgraded and reorganised into the Critical Target Force, Territorial Army (Pasukan Sasaran Penting, Askar Wataniah).
 The primary role of this infantry unit is to safeguard vital national infrastructure and key installations.
 These include telecommunications towers, water treatment and pumping stations, and military training areas.

 The Critical Target Force operates under the command of infantry brigade-level headquarters.
 Its personnel are primarily recruited on a contractual basis under the Full-Time Mobilised Force (Pasukan Kerahan Sepenuh Masa) scheme.

-Current units under this element include:
+Current units under this element include the following: